 To help process this mix of emotions, I sought out books written by other authors -- journalists and academics – who, like me, had been spied on in Eastern Europe.
 One of best was Katherine Verdery’s, “My Life as a Spy,” in which she recounted her experiences as an American researcher in Romania in the 1970s and ‘80s and of being surveilled by the country’s notorious “Securitate.”
 I wrote a post for this blog about her book here.

-Verdery’s book, in particular, helped me to realize that my experiences (and my mixed reactions to them) were normal.
-Every foreign journalist, academic or diplomat in the former Eastern bloc was surveilled and would have had a file.
+Verdery’s book, in particular, helped me to realize that my experiences (and my mixed reactions to them) were "normal."
+Every foreign journalist, academic or diplomat in the former Eastern bloc was surveilled to some degree and would have had a file.
 In addition, people from all walks of life in Czechoslovakia -- and all across Central and Eastern Europe -- were routinely and unfairly reported on, both by the official security services as well as by family members, neighbors, friends and colleagues.
-There was no shame in having a file.
-Indeed, any shame attached to those who so meticulously collected the notes.
+There was no inherent shame in having a file.
+Indeed, any shame attached to those who meticulously collected the notes.

 Reading Verdery’s book gave me the resolve, if that’s the right word, to confront and write about my own file.
 In truth, I could hardly wait to get my hands on it.